mocklis/mocklis.docs/source/introduction/index.rst

 and `INotifyPropertyChanged`.
 If you need to mock out an enumerable, your Mocklis class can mock both `IEnumerable<T>` and `IEnumerator<T>` at the same time.

-However, this also means that Mocklis classes can not derive from an existing class and create mocks for virtual members.
+However, this also means that Mocklis classes can not derive from an existing class and create mocks for virtual members of such a class.

 Verify interactions
 ===================